mdw53ar/InvestmentAnalytics/readme.md

 **Investment Analytics**

 This repository is creates an Excel report analyzing a portfolio comprised by a given set of stocks.
+Among others, following metrics are analyzed:
+- Mean return (yearly and daily)
+- ROI
+- Profit
+- Risk (yearly and daily)
+- Sharpe Ratio
+- Beta coefficient
+- Weights that maximizes the Sharpe Ratio
+- Normalized close prices
+- Daily returns

 The code resorts to the Yfinance API to retrieve the data.
 Hence the tickers should match the tickers form Yahoo Finance.

 To generate a report perform the following steps: